williams-cs/parsecco/README.md

 1. I don't use unpronounceable names for parsers (come on, people!).
 If you don't like my names, too bad.
 2. My `choice` combinator is an _ordered choice_ that returns the first match instead of all matches (in other words, it is `+++` and not `++` in Meijer and Hutton-speak).
 3. TypeScript has no language-level support for lazy evaluation, so recursive grammar definitions need to be forward-declared.
 See the `recParser` family of functions; these were inspired by [FParsec](https://www.quanttec.com/fparsec/)'s approach.

+## Usage Examples

+If you're looking for real-world usage examples, have a look at the [paraformula parser](https://github.com/dbarowy/paraformula) for parsing Microsoft Excel formulas.

 ## Developer Info